-This is why the Jacobs Foundation, together with the think tank New America and the International Congress of Infant Studies (ICIS) created a new fellowship: The Learning Sciences Exchange (LSX).
-The LSX aims to create a conversation between scientists, journalists, entertainers, and policy makers.
+This is why the Jacobs Foundation, together with the think tank New America, Kathy Hirsh-Pasek of Temple University, Roberta Golinkoff of the University of Delaware created a new fellowship: The Learning Sciences Exchange (LSX).
+The LSX aims to create a conversation between scientists, education leaders, entrepreneurs, journalists, and entertainment producers.
 The programme responds to the needs of all three sectors which are usually operating in isolation from each other.

-The fellows hail from Europe and North America.
+The fellows hail from Africa, Europe, South- and North America.
 Each participant enjoys time for cross-disciplinary thinking.
 Fellows have the opportunity to write about ways to bring ideas in learning sciences to fruition and how to communicate them with the greatest influence.
-We envision that the 12 fellows discuss key issues by forming three teams – each composed of four people (one person from each sector).
+We envision that the 15 fellows discuss key issues by forming three teams – each composed of five people (one person from each sector).
 A team approach provides amazing opportunities for individuals to explore each other’s thinking from the perspective of the sector in which each is an expert.
 The team also comes to appreciate how each sector typically deals with new issues.